kristoferek/todo-list-app/docs/index.md

 ***Pros (+)***

-- ready to use and sophisticated solution.
+- Ready to use and sophisticated solution
-- It has plenty of useful functionalities and custom design
+- Plenty of useful functionalities
+- Custom design
-- It uses number of well optimized images for better user experience and well optimized css
+- Number of well optimized images for better user experience and well optimized css
 - Well supported

 ***Cons (-)***